singnet/dev-portal/docs/platform-dev/mpe-stateless-client.md

 * (not implemented yet) `oldnonce_signed_amount` - last amount which was signed by client with `nonce=current_nonce - 1`.
 * (not implemented yet) `oldnonce_signature` - last signature sent by client with nonce = current_nonce - 1.

-**It should be noted that the two last values are not in the current version, and we need them only to calculate `unspent_amount` in the case that `current_nonce != Blockchain_nonce`**
+**It should be noted that the two last values are not in the current version, and we need them only to calculate `unspent_amount` in the case that `current_nonce != blockchain_nonce`**

 We should consider a complex situation where the server starts a close/reopen procedure for the channel.
 The client doesn't need to wait for a confirmation from the Blockchain, because it is not in the interest of the server to lie.
-At the same time, the server also doesn't need to wait for a confirmation from the blockchain if he makes sure that the request is mined before expiration of the channel.
+At the same time, the server also doesn't need to wait for a confirmation from the Blockchain if he makes sure that the request is mined before expiration of the channel.

 Before considering all possible cases, let's define the following parameters
-* `Blockchain_nonce` - nonce of the channel in the Blockchain
+* `blockchain_nonce` - nonce of the channel in the blockchain
-* `Blockchain_value` - value of the channel in the Blockchain
+* `blockchain_value` - value of the channel in the blockchain

 We also assume that the daemon starts the close/reopen procedure only after the previous `channelClaim` request was mined.
-This means that the `current_nonce`, at maximum, is one point ahead of the `Blockchain_nonce`.
+This means that the `current_nonce`, at maximum, is one point ahead of the `blockchain_nonce`.
 We can easily relax this assumption if necessary.

 In all cases we assume that the client can verify that it's own signature is authentic.